-SOCW 610-3 Addictions and Mental Health Alternative Approaches in Social Work Practice: Addictions and Mental Health will introduce and explore a variety of techniques in expressive arts, movement and process oriented therapeutic approaches in working with individuals, couples, families and groups.
-Themes and exercises will focus on addictive behaviours, mental health and wellness.
-Exercises will be interwoven throughout the course.
-These will incorporate the materials taught and will provide students with the opportunity to practice the different techniques examined in this course.
+SOCW 610-3 Wellness: Alternate Approaches This course introduces and explores a variety of techniques in expressive arts, movement and process-oriented therapeutic approaches in working with individuals, couples, families and groups.
+Themes and exercises focus on addictive behaviours, mental health and wellness.
+Exercises are interwoven throughout the course.
+These incorporate the materials taught and provide students with the opportunity to practice the different techniques examined in this course.

-SOCW 613-3 Clinical Social Work Practice Critical analysis of psychotherapy and counselling, particularly by women and ethnic/racial minorities has had an influence on how psychotherapy is organized and how values are expressed.
+SOCW 613-3 Clinical Social Work Practice Critical analysis of psychotherapy and counselling, particularly by women and ethnic/ racial minorities has had an influence on how psychotherapy is organized and how values are expressed.
 Psychotherapy and counselling have also been influenced by the reality of restructuring in health care, education and social services.
 Social workers have been faced with the challenge of delivering service in environments that are increasingly restrictive.
 These developments have encouraged the implementation of new therapeutic approaches which emphasize brevity, respect for clients, client strength and collaborative approaches to problem solving.
 This course explores clinical practice within this context with emphasis on issues that pertain to northern British Columbia.
 The course requires critical analysis as well as practice skills.